-The first concern most familites have when helping a senior relative downsize is the inherent financial burden it will be on their relatives.
-A Senior Move Manager (SMM) /senior-move-manager-sc-nc-ga almost always charges clients on some form of sliding scale, with each job carrying its own unique bottom line.
-The way in which the price is presented in the quote, however, varies from a detailed breakdown of every charge associated with the offered contract price (including an hourly rate for their employee’s time factored in varying from $60-$100 per hour per employee), to a flat price for the total cost of the job with no breakdown.
-Once all is said and done most seniors can expect a total cost ranging from $1,000 for smaller homes with less services required, to $5,000+ for larger homes with an abundance of services needed.
+The first concern most families have when helping a senior relative downsize is the inherent financial burden it will be on their relatives.
+Senior Move Managers (SMM) almost always charges clients on some form of sliding scale, with each job carrying its own unique bottom line.
+The way in which the price is presented in the quote, however, varies from a detailed breakdown of every charge associated with the offered contract price (including an hourly rate for their employee’s time factored, in varying from $60-$100 per hour per employee), to a flat price for the total cost of the job with no breakdown.
+Once all is said and done most seniors can expect a total cost ranging from $1,000 for smaller homes with less services required, to $7,500+ for larger homes with an abundance of services needed.

 Any well-seasoned SMM can accurately estimate the amount of trash that will need to be disposed of from the home, along with the corresponding method of disposal and it’s related costs; if the proper landfills or onsite removal services are not contacted in advance, unforeseen dumping costs and other various pitfalls can lead to an inaccurate estimate.
 The Senior Move Manager should follow the same protocol when estimating the time to be spent dealing with donations and the items of value to be sold.
 Once the hourly rates have been estimated, all other miscellaneous services requested by the client are added in as either flat line items for services such as paying for a dumpster or percentage based commissions for the successful sale of items.
 Most moving supplies purchased by the SMM for the move will be marked up slightly, generally from 10% to 20%.
 Once these factors have been considered the client is presented with the estimated cost and a contract to sign if they are happy with the terms.